Abd-elr4hman/clone-ui-bench/README.md

 Each clone is scored by a **panel** of judges rather than a single model, and every judge's score is kept in its own column alongside the mean.
 Averaging across labs dilutes any one judge's preference for its own family, and keeping the per-judge scores means that bias can be measured rather than assumed away.

-Note that the default panel overlaps the default roster (`gemini-3.8-flash` and `grok-4.6` both compete and judge).
-With frontier models spanning nearly every major lab there is no strong panel left fully outside the roster, so the overlap is recorded rather than hidden: compare a judge's scores for its own family against the other judges' to quantify it.

 ### Default Configuration

 If no config file is specified, the benchmark uses these defaults: